aboyker/rnn-classifier/README.md

 This is a TensorFlow implementation of a RNN classifier with GRU units.
 Everything is designed 'from scratches', that is we do not use the high level layers/units classes of TensorFlow so that we can keep control over every tensor operation.

+This can serve as basic building blocks for more complex RNN projects.
+The default implementation is a standard RNN multilabel classifier, with gated recurrent units.

 ## Default dataset

 As an example, we use the STSA dataset (Stanford movie review).
 This data set can be used for sentiment analysis (binary classification)